Leaseweb/terraform-provider-leaseweb/ARCHITECTURE.md

 Datasource model structs should adhere to the following convention:

 `datasourceModel<ModelName>`.
-So the instances data model would be called `dataSourceModelinstances`
+So the instances data model would be named `dataSourceModelinstances`

 ## Resources